You’ve got questions; we’ve got answers. Have other questions? Let us know!

-Dress is business casual – slacks/khakis and nice top (wear what is comfortable for you).
+Dress is business casual – nice slacks/khakis and nice top (wear what is comfortable for you)

-Remember, you’ll be taking a picture on Thursday during check-in, so dress accordingly.
-The photo will be used for the School’s online directory, Intranet (you’ll be given to access to this shortly after the start of the academic year and will be notified via email).
+Remember, you’ll be taking a picture on Wednesday during check-in, so dress accordingly.
+The photo will be used for the School’s online secured directory.

 - Where do I park?

-Due to Freshman Move-In, on both days of Orientation you will need to park in the First Assembly Lot, located behind Winston-Salem First Church, which is across Polo Road. [see the University parking map, labeled B and is lime green]
+You will need to park in the First Assembly Lot, located behind Winston-Salem First church, which is across the Polo Road entrance to campus. [see map, labeled B in lime green]